This Vocabulary of Alliteration is a new aid in writing poems and songs,

 effects and imagery in verbal communication.

-alliteration and all fifteen vowels became accessible to the general public
+alliteration and all fifteen vowels became accessible on the Internet.

 WORDS AND PHRASES ENTERED